tu-team/2/doc/design_specification-3/SpikeGeneratorWayToThink.md

 ## Input

-Input context with parameters
+Input context with parameters.
 ```
 family: hand, foot, e.t.c.
 period: in second
 ```
+TODO: Create class diagramm

 Family represents part of activity and should be translated by Family detection critics like HandFamily, FootFamily according to input channel.

 ## Output

-Generate series of spikes into file, so NEUCOGAR can process it.
+Generate series of spikes into pipeline, so NEUCOGAR can process it.
+TODO: make class diagram.
+TODO: integration with NEST.
+TODO: use time as data parameter.
 ```
 family: hand
-data: 1,1,1,1,1,1
+data: 10:21,10:22,..
 ```
 ## Workflow